cyberwombat/mongoprime/README.md

 ## Usage

 In order for this to work you must create a random database name in your code for each test.
-The database host and port are avalable through the `env` variaables `MONGO_PRIMER_DB_HOST` and `MONGO_PRIMER_DB_PORT`.
+The database host and port are avalable through the `env` variaables `MONGO_PRIMER_DB_HOST` and `MONGO_PRIMER_DB_PORT` if you load your code during the tests.
+Else they can be hardcoded (defaults to 127.0.0.1:27018 - can be changed in runtime options).

 Example: